-The concept of scaling your business should be an exciting one, as you begin taking steps towards becoming self-sustaining and profitable.
+There are a number of areas to focus on to learn the most as you grow.
+Scaling your business should be an exciting process, leading you towards becoming self-sustaining and profitable.

-Hub Australia is home to over 3000 members of all stages – from freelancers and startups to large established international businesses.
+Hub Australia is home to over 3000 member businesses of all stages – from freelancers and startups to large established international businesses.

 1. Hiring the right people (and keeping them!)

-In terms of retention, the shifting culture of workplaces and values sought by job seekers has shifted the power balance towards acquiring and retaining great talent.
+In terms of retention, the shifting culture of workplaces and values sought by job seekers has shifted the balance towards acquiring and retaining great talent.

-In order to attract great people into your team, and retain the ones you already have, you need to offer more than a competitive salary – culture is everything.
+To attract great people into your team, and retain the ones you already have, you need to offer more than a competitive salary – culture is everything.

 2. Learning to delegate